emontzkajnl/livability/wp-content/plugins/post-expirator/readme.txt

 Tags: expire posts, update posts, schedule changes, automatic changes, Requires at least: 5.3
 Requires PHP: 5.6
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 3.0.4
+Stable tag: 3.0.6

 Add an expiration date to posts.
 When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.

 == Description ==

-The PublishPress Future plugin allows you to make automatic changes to posts. pages and other content types.
-On a date you choose, PublishPree Future can delete your post, change the status, or update the post categories, or make other changes.
+The PublishPress Future plugin allows you to make automatic changes to posts, pages and other content types.
+On a date you choose, PublishPress Future can delete your post, change the status, or update the post categories, or make other changes.

 Here's an overview of what you can do with PublishPress Future: